Martin Van Buren: Historical reputation

 Van Buren's most lasting achievement was as a political organizer who built the Democratic Party and guided it to dominance in the Second Party System, and historians have come to regard Van Buren as integral to the development of the American political system.
-According to historian Robert V. Remini:

-Van Buren's creative contribution to the political development of the nation was enormous, and as such he earned his way to the presidency.
-After gaining control of New York's Republican Party he organized the Albany Regency to run the state in his absence while he pursued a national career in Washington.
-The Regency was a governing consul in Albany consisting of a group of politically astute and highly intelligent men.
-He was one of the first statewide political machines in the country was success resulted from its professional use of patronage, the legislative caucus, and the official party newspaper.....[In Washington] he labored to bring about the reorganization of the Republican Party through an alliance between what he called "the planters of the South and the plain Republicans of the North."...
-[His Democratic] emphasized the importance of building popular majorities and it perfected political techniques which would appeal to the masses....Heretofore parties were regarded as evils to be tolerated; Van Buren argued that the party system was the most sensible and intelligent way the affairs of the nation could be democratically conducted, a viewpoint that eventually won national approval.
+According to Robert V. Remini, "Van Buren's creative contribution to the political development of the nation was enormous, and as such he earned his way to the presidency… Heretofore parties were regarded as evils to be tolerated; Van Buren argued that the party system was the most sensible and intelligent way the affairs of the nation could be democratically conducted, a viewpoint that eventually won national approval".

-However, his presidency is considered to be average, at best, by historians.
+His presidency is considered to be average, at best, by historians.
 He was blamed for the Panic of 1837 and defeated for reelection.
 His tenure was dominated by the economic conditions caused by the panic, and historians have split on the adequacy of the Independent Treasury as a response.
 Some historians disagree with these negative assessments.
-For example, Ivan Eland in his 2009 book Recarving Rushmore, ranked Van Buren as the third greatest president in American history.
-He argues that Van Buren allowed the market to readjust fairly quickly after the Panic of 1837, reduced government spending, balanced the budget, and avoided potential wars with Canada and Mexico.
+For example, libertarian writer Ivan Eland, in his 2009 book Recarving Rushmore, ranked Van Buren as the third greatest president.
+He argues that Van Buren handled the Panic of 1837 well, and praised Van Buren for reducing government spending, balancing the budget, and avoiding potential wars with Canada and Mexico.
 Historian Jeffrey Rogers Hummel states that Van Buren was America's greatest president, arguing that "historians have grossly underrated his many remarkable accomplishments in the face of heavy odds".

 Several writers have portrayed Van Buren as among the nation's most obscure presidents.
 As noted in a 2014 Time magazine article on the "Top 10 Forgettable Presidents":